-The Chinese New Year celebrations have come and gone but if you have not had your fix of dancing lions, firecrackers and dragons, the Tai Kok Tsui Temple Fair comes right on the heels of the New Year celebrations on Sunday March 7, featuring the fantastic 18 Lions Dance on Quincuncial Piles and the 500-Feet Luminous Night Dragon Dance Performance.
+The Chinese New Year celebrations have come and gone but if you have not had your fix of dancing lions, firecrackers and dragons, the Tai Kok Tsui Temple Fair comes this month right on the heels of the New Year celebrations featuring the fantastic 18 Lions Dance on Quincuncial Piles and the 500-Feet Luminous Night Dragon Dance Performance.

-The pandemic continues to present challenges and many of our highlight events for March have been postponed including Art Basel which has moved to May and the Hong Kong Film Festival which will take place in April.
+The pandemic continues to present challenges and many of our highlight events for March have been postponed including Art Basel and Art Central which have moved to May and the Jewelry Show which has moved to April.

 The Hong Kong Arts Festival this year will be taking place both online and in-venue.

-Temperatures will start picking up soon so try to get outdoors and enjoy, spring is in full bloom at the Hong Kong Flower show, which this year will take place in several locations throughout Hong Kong.
+Temperatures will start picking up soon so try to get outdoors and enjoy, spring is in full bloom at the Hong Kong Flower show which is back at its usual location at Victoria Park.

 For nature and outdoors lovers, this is a great time for that hiking or biking excursion, a trip to the marshes and wetlands is heaven as thousands of migratory shorebirds can be seen getting ready to head north towards their